yupswing/TileCraft/README.md

 **Note**: There are some premade model inside the code.
 Just comment/uncomment the lines [here](src/TileCraft.hx#L673).

 **Note**: Most of the interface works but there are still some dummy buttons.
-Don't worry if the enviroment looks unfinished because it is! ;)
+Don't worry if the environment looks unfinished because it is! ;)

 ## Milestones